 Both men had many things in common.
-One of them is that both of them were mentally ill.
-We will begin with Hitler’s mental illnesses, which, when he was Fuerher, were treated by a trusted doctor with many highly unorthodox medications which allegedly included sedating barbiturates and stimulating amphetamines.
+One of them is that both of them suffered from mental illness.
+We will begin with Hitler’s mental illnesses, which, when he was Fuerher, were treated by a trusted doctor with many highly unorthodox medications, which allegedly included sedating barbiturates and stimulating amphetamines.

 Dr. Henry A. Murray, former director of the Harvard Psychological Clinic, said Hitler had:

-- Borderline paranoid schizophrenia .
-Dr. Murray said this paranoia exhibits an abnormal pattern of extreme fear of abandonment.
+- Borderline paranoid schizophrenia: Dr. Murray said this paranoia exhibits an abnormal pattern of extreme fear of abandonment.
 Today, the illness is called borderline personality disorder.
 Relationships tend to be unstable, as are one’s emotions, and sense of self.
-Such a person often feels empty inside, can do self-harm and is frequently dangerous.
-Today the illness is called borderline personality disorder.
+Such a person often feels empty inside, can do self-harm, and is frequently dangerous to others.

-- Hysterical.
-Given to persistent, delusional moods of expansiveness or elevated irritability.
-It is marked with grandiosity and a sense of personal omnipotence.
+- Hysteria: Prone to persistent, delusional moods of expansiveness or elevated irritability.
+It is marked by grandiosity and a sense of personal omnipotence.

 Other illnesses cited by professionals are:

-- Severe Anxiety.
-Deep fear manifested in physical feelings of a pounding heart, a heart attack, or as though one is dying.
-Other feelings include sweating, trembling, choking, going crazy, dying, and losing control, among others.
+- Severe anxiety: Deep fear manifested in physical feelings of a pounding heart, as though one is dying of a heart attack.
+Other feelings include sweating, trembling, choking, going crazy, and losing control, among others.

-- Insomnia.
-Extreme difficulty and inability to sleep is also related to symptoms that resemble irritable bowel syndrome.
+- Insomnia: Extreme difficulty and inability to sleep and other symptoms that resemble irritable bowel syndrome.

 Churchill's Personal Physician